sshyran/cert/roles/cert-replica/README.md

     certbot_master_host: None
 When defined, this must be inventory hostname of the master host for currently running `ansible_play_hosts` list of replicas.
-The role `ivansible.letsencrypt_master` will be run on this host with current play hosts in parameter `certbot_master_replica_hosts`.
+The role `ivansible.cert_master` will be run on this host with current play hosts in parameter `certbot_master_replica_hosts`.

     certbot_group: ssl-cert